 - Roman Nowak @NowakRo wrote In the End Only Kindness Matters

 - Pernille Ripp @pernilleripp wrote I don’t want to be a hero

-When I read what my friends write, their writing made me think, reflect, and want to write also.
+When I read what my friends wrote, their writing made me think, reflect, and want to write also.
 We are not alone.
-I first wrote that the teachers that gave up their lives were heroes.
-But when I read Pernille’s post, she is right.
+When I read Pernille’s post, she is right.
 Teachers shouldn’t think that they have to die to protect the children.
-They also shouldn’t have to carry a gun or bat.
-How would that protect them against an assault rifle?
-After reading her post, I had to go back and rethink what I wrote.
+They also shouldn’t have to carry a gun.
+How would that protect them against a semi-automatic gun?
 We can all reflect on how this makes us feel, what it means for kids, and help us on our journeys to #BetheChange: